 2) What makes your caramel treats special?

 Definitely the ingredients, and that it's handmade artisan caramel.
-There's no corn syrup or artifical colors or flavors, and it's made by hand with organic, cultured butter and cream.
+There's no corn syrup or artificial colors or flavors, and it's made by hand with organic cultured butter and cream.
 There's a wonderful complexity of flavors in the caramel when it's made by hand in small batches.
 It's not something people are used to getting from a grocery store.

 3) What are some challenges you face in this business?
 What are the rewards?

 Marketing has been a bit of a challenge for us.
 Because we both really only have an extensive background of being chefs, it's been a learning experience figuring how to market ourselves as unique in a competitive space of artisan sweets.
 We rely on our customers' palates—that our treats really do taste above and beyond anything else on the market—and on their support of the Good Food Movement.
 We're a small business, and we strive to produce delicious authentic treats by hand from real ingredients.
 As for reward...I love working for myself.
 It's nice to call my own shots and then to see people happy with the caramels.
 Seeing my desserts become a part of others' lives is rewarding in itself; it replaces what I felt when I was a full-time chef.